Partnership & Governance

 The board selects and evaluates the head of school, and delegates responsibility for implementation of policies to the head.
 The head of school guides the board in formulating the school’s mission and in developing its strategic plan.
 She prepares and carries out the operating plan and the annual budget, as approved by the board.
 She also has the duty to report to the board on school matters and is accountable to the board for effective, businesslike management of the school.

 The head of school serves as the professional educational leader of the institution.
 She has complete responsibility for faculty, staff, and student selection, evaluation, and dismissal.
 The head of school articulates the mission of the school to its constituencies and is responsible for the professional quality and behavior of the faculty.

-If you would like to serve on the board or nominate someone to serve, please contact the head of school or any trustee and your name will be forwarded to the Committee on Trustees for consideration.
+If you would like to nominate someone to serve on the board, please contact the head of school or any trustee and that person's name will be forwarded to the Committee on Trustees for consideration.

 The Board of Trustees is a strategic board and does not participate in school operations or routinely review decisions made by the head of school.
 That said, the board has elected to introduce a carefully defined appellate function into the Head Support and Evaluation Committee of the board.
 While the board expects the use of this process to be extremely rare, they do believe it may be of some value simply to have such a process in place.
 The head of school will always be part of this process and will participate fully in any discussion of matters appealed to the committee, as the board appoints the head with full responsibility to run the school and the head has the confidence of the board.